MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-61.md

 In the past, PowerShell shipped a function on Windows called `more` that wrapped `more.com`.
 That function has now been removed.

-Also the `help` function changed to use `more.com` on Windows, or the system's default pager specified by `$env:PAGER` on non-Windows platforms.
+Also, the `help` function changed to use `more.com` on Windows, or the system's default pager specified by `$env:PAGER` on non-Windows platforms.

 ### `cd DriveName:` now returns users to the current working directory in that drive